FabianTerhorst/coreclr-module/docs/articles/getting-started/create-resource.md

 ## Create resource

-In the server's `resource` folder you need to create a folder, which will be a folder for your resource.
+In the server's `resources` folder you need to create a folder, which will be a folder for your resource.

 Make a `bin` folder inside of your resource folder, and copy your project dll's (with NuGet generated dlls e.g. AltV.Net.dll) to this folder